okfn/opendefinition/source/open-definition-dev.markdown

 The **license** must allow use of the licensed work for any purpose.

+    HL: formerly addressed by "8.
+No Discrimination Against Fields of Endeavor"

 ##### 1.1.2 Redistribution

 The **license** must allow redistribution of the licensed work,